Information for new Volunteers

 We advise our volunteers to inform themselves in detail about the current situation in the refugee crisis before their arrival.
 We will prepare you for your work at OHF in the orientation meeting.
 Nevertheless, it is essential for you to know about the bigger picture of your work and contribution.

 Please note that One Happy Family is depending on private donations and operating in a fragile environment.
-In case of the project being closed for financial or situational reasons, we will support you in finding another organisation on Lesvos.
+Since February 2020, the situation on Lesvos has been complicated and you'll need to be flexible and prepared for any changes in the operational context.
+In case of the project being closed for financial or situational reasons, we will support you in finding another organisation on Lesvos or on the mainland.

 If you consider vaccination, measles-muss-rubella, tetanus and hepatitis might be studied.

-In case you have a transfer / layover at Athens airport and want to visit the city, have a look at Public transportation in Athens.
+In case you have a transfer/layover at Athens airport and want to visit the city, have a look at this link.

 If you travel via ferry from Piraeus, Kavala or one of the surrounding islands, check this article: Travelling to and from Lesvos by Ferry.